 Review summary: Canon 1D vs Sony A6400

 So how do things add up?
 Is there a clear favorite between the Canon 1D and the Sony A6400?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS-1D:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.